averma12/Deep-Learning/README.md

 Extended on basics of Linear Algebra.
 More on vectors and matrices.
 Read an article on using complex numbers in deep learning.

+## 22nd July
+Revised basics of matplotlib.
+Used matplotlib in basic image rendering.
+Loaded data using numpy.